SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 damage resistance total, the target was not injured.
 > If the target was injured, subtract the damage resistance total from the damage total.
-Then either subtract this from the target’s current Body Total or compare the value on the “Wound Level” chart.
+Then either subtract this from the target’s current Body Total or compare the value on the "Wound Level" chart.

 Common Combat Difﬁculty Modiﬁers
 Cover Situation